Commonly Asked Questions: About the Center for Tobacco Products (CTP)

 FDA currently regulates cigarettes, cigarette tobacco, roll-your-own tobacco, and smokeless tobacco.
 By law, FDA has the authority to regulate “tobacco products,” which is defined in part as any product “made or derived from tobacco” that is not a “drug,” “device,” or "combination product" under the Food, Drug, and Cosmetic Act.

 FDA does not currently regulate products such as cigars, hookah tobacco, or electronic cigarettes, unless their manufacturers make therapeutic claims.
-However, FDA intends to publish a proposed rule for public comment to bring more types of tobacco products under FDA’s regulatory authority.
+However, FDA recently published a proposed rule for public comment to bring more types of tobacco products under FDA’s regulatory authority.
+The proposed rule would include electronic cigarettes (e-cigarettes), cigars, pipe tobacco, waterpipe (hookah) tobacco, novel products like nicotine gels and dissolvables not already under FDA’s authority, as well as future products that meet the definition of a tobacco product.
+FDA’s proposed rule also would include tobacco product components or parts that are used in the consumption of a tobacco product, like e-cigarette cartridges.
+It would not include tobacco product accessories, like cigar cases.

 6. If my tobacco-related question falls outside of the Center for Tobacco Products jurisdiction or is about a product you do not regulate, whom can I contact?
 Are there other resources you can provide?